audy/craigslist-twitter-bot/readme.md

 ### Assuming you don't know how to use a computer:

-Buy me a coffee and I'll show you how to do it.
+[Buy me a coffee](http://goo.gl/maps/akdnw) and I will teach you how.

 ## License